Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - ACLs are composed only of ALLOW rules.

 **Explanation:**
-"Every subnet must have an ACL assigned to it." is correct.
+Every subnet must have an ACL assigned to it. is correct.
 Every subnet automatically has a default ACL if none is explicitly assigned.
-"ACLs can have different inbound and outbound rules." is correct.
+ACLs can have different inbound and outbound rules. is correct.
 Network ACLs can independently control inbound and outbound traffic.
-"ACLs have numbered rules that are processed in order." is correct.
+ACLs have numbered rules that are processed in order. is correct.
 ACL rules are evaluated starting from the lowest number.
-"ACLs are composed only of ALLOW rules." is incorrect.
+ACLs are composed only of ALLOW rules. is incorrect.
 ACLs can include both ALLOW and DENY rules; the statement that they only have ALLOW rules is false.

 ---